neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 ### Why is this transition happening?

 Last year, Vercel introduced Vercel Postgres (powered by Neon) as part of their platform.
 Now, in order to provide a wider variety of solutions and integrations for its customers, Vercel is shifting to a different model.
-Instead of providing a Vercel-branded storage, Vercel is launching the [Vercel Marketplace](https://vercel.com/marketplace), where you can easily integrate first-party storage services, such as Neon Postgres, into your Vercel projects.
+Instead of a Vercel-managed solution, Vercel is launching the [Vercel Marketplace](https://vercel.com/marketplace), where you can easily integrate first-party storage services, such as Neon Postgres, into your Vercel projects.

 While Vercel Postgres was powered by Neon, it was not able to support all of Neon's regular updates and features.
-By transitioning to Neon Postgres, you, as Vercel user, will gain access to Neon's full feature set and usage plans, providing you with a much better database experience.
+By transitioning to Neon Postgres, you will gain access to Neon's full feature set and usage plans, providing you with a better database experience.
 Vercel's new marketplace model makes this possible.

 ### When exactly will the transition happen?